 - Create a rubric for grading an assignment to provide students with transparency about how they will be assessed

-Make full use of Camino’s grading features to manage grade visibility and execute complex grading processes.
-Understand how you can set up your gradebook with a grade posting policy that matches your grading workflow, configure weighted grades, and show students where they can view instructor feedback.
+You can use settings in Camino to ensure your course is optimized for your grading and teaching workflows.
+In this workshop, you will learn how you can set up your gradebook with a grade posting policy that matches your grading workflow, configure weighted grades, and show students where they can view instructor feedback.
+You will also learn about advanced Camino settings to stipulate when and how students access course materials.

 Workshop Outcomes.
 After completing this workshop, you will: